Click Here To Schedule A Consultation

 How does Botox work?

 Botox is the trade name for Botulinum Toxin Type A, a purified toxin produced by the bacterium Clostridium botulinum.
-In extremely small doses, Dr. Green injects Botox directly into the specific muscles that cause wrinkles such as frown lines, crow’s feet around the eyes, furrows, platysmas bands around the neck, and more.
+In extremely small doses, Dr. Green injects Botox directly into the specific facial muscles that cause wrinkles such as frown lines, crow’s feet around the eyes, furrows, platysmas bands around the neck, and more.
 These isolated muscles are “frozen” by the Botox injections and can no longer contract.
 The action of frowning is stopped, and frown lines diminish.
 A similar procedure can be done in the brow area to produce a “lift” in the forehead and provide a Botox brow lift.
-Botox can be combined with other dermal fillers, such as Restylane, Juvederm, and Sculptra, to help restore the youthful features of your face in a natural looking way.
+Botox can be combined with other dermal fillers, such as Restylane, Juvederm, and Sculptra, to help restore the youthful features of your face in a natural-looking way.

 37 female botox before after FRONT MGwatermark